Secularism in Tunisia: Women’s rights

 Since September 2017, Tunisian Muslim women are allowed to marry non-Muslim men.
-The ban has been in place since 1973.
+The ban had been in place since 1973.
 Tunisian president Beji Caid Essebsi argued that the ban “violated Tunisia's constitution”, and that he wants to create "total, actual equality between men and women citizens in a progressive way".
 Under Islamic law, as per Quran, a Muslim woman is not allowed to marry outside the Islamic faith (a non-Muslim).

 In addition to the afromentioned, Tunisian parliament is working on changing inheritance rights to make them equal for men and women.
 In addition to codifying equal inheritance, the Parliament advocates abolishing the death penalty, decriminalizing homosexuality and annulling dowries.
 Such rapid changes provoked a backlash from Islamists, conservatives and even some moderates who view it as “an unwelcome departure from Islamic values.”

-Measures for Migrants

-Tunisia’s government is seeking to allay growing international concerns about a surge of discrimination against sub-Saharan Africans, as the EU warned Monday against hate speech targeting people fleeing conflict and poverty.

 Civil state

 A compromising notion of a Civil state that merges concepts of a Secular state and an Islamic state was suggested by Rached Ghannouchi.
 Interviewed in Turkey in 2011, he said, "We need democracy and development in Tunisia and we strongly believe in the compatibility between Islam and democracy, between Islam and modernity.
 So we do not need secularism in Tunisia."